International Application Process

 - DUOLINGO English Test-DET (Minimum percentage score of 70%)

-- Exempt if you’re from a country where English is the First and Official Language (please submit the SAT or ACT only).
-You can also use IGCSE/GCSE, AS/A-Level, IB, French BAC, German Abitur exam results as testing.
-If you only have predicted scores from any of these examination systems, please complete the test waiver form.)
+- Exempt if you’re from a country where English is the First and Official Language (please submit the SAT, ACT or final results from one of the following: IGCSE/GCSE, AS/A-Level and International Baccalaureate (IB) exam).
+If you only have predicted scores from any of these examination systems, please complete the test waiver form.

 - PTE-Academic with a minimum score of 54